RealWorldApplications/100-days-of-code/r1-log.md

 I decided to take on the challenge to learn the habit of finishing projects.
 I tend to start a coding project then when it's nearly complete I quit.
 By keeping a public log I hope to have some completed projects to show.

 ### R1D2
+Today I continued to work on freecodecamps tutorials and projects.
+I am half way through the first project, a tribute page.
+I chose to create a page for Gloria Steinem.